Page7.22 (5,436)

 --People with GPS are more willing to fly VFR-on-top and to scud run.

---VFR-on-top should never be flown unless weather is improving at destination and alternate
+--VFR-on-top should never be flown unless weather is improving at destination

 --When weather does not improve or deteriorates, deviate sooner than later.